-- Wait for and detect connected devices
+- Wait for and detect a connected device.

-- Determine the device's accessory mode support
+- Determine the device's accessory mode support.

-- Attempt to start the device in accessory mode if needed
+- Attempt to start the device in accessory mode (if needed).

 The following sections explain how to implement these steps.